We offer a variety of services. For more information, click the plus and minus signs below to open and close each section.

 A lien from a secured loan (such as a mortgage or car loan) is not discharged.
 However, if you surrender the property back to the lender, you will not owe anything further on the balance.
 Thus, on secured loans you will have the option of simply continuing to pay on the purchase agreement or return the item being financed and pay nothing further.

 Usually, the Order of Discharge is received from the court about three months after the bankruptcy petition is filed.
-This might change if a party files an objection to the bankruptcy or the dates have been extended.
+This might change if a party files an objection to the bankruptcy or certain dates are extended.
 But otherwise, in the typical case the debtor will receive a discharge approximately 60 days after the meeting of creditors is held.

 As long as you are current with your monthly house or car payment, those creditors will have no problem with you filing bankruptcy.
 There is a limit on the amount of equity that is exempt, so it is important to accurately determine the value of the property you intend to keep.